Compare The Best Rucksack Types, Prices and Features in the UK in 2020

-After you have chosen the size of pack, you’ll want to be sure that the fit is comfortable.
+After you have chosen the size of pack, you’ll want to be sure that the best fit is comfortable.
 There is nothing worse that developing hotspots a day into your hike because straps or the waist belt are rubbing you the wrong way.
 While the primary harness system consists of two shoulder straps, the bulk of the weight of the rucksack should ideally sit on your hips.
 For this reason, sacks are sold using the length of your torso measured from about C7 (the vertebrae at the base of your neck) to your waist, while standing straight.
 This measurement will correspond to the size of pack that will allow the waist belt to secure just above your hipbones.

 To ensure that the fit is correct, pack the rucksack with about 15-25 kilograms of weight (depending on sack size) and test to see if sits properly.
 Too much weight on your shoulders will have your neck and back aching after mere hours.

 Rucksack Bag Accessories

 Rucksacks are not a one-style-suits-all product.
 Hikers will want different features than folks who are heading out for a day of bouldering or rock climbing.